maqsoodnouman45-commits/Python-Basics/README.md

 # Python Basics

-Here are the basics of Python from HELLO WORLD to basic small projects
+Here are Python Basics from scratch to base concepts like variables, escape sequences, loops, functions, typecasting, print statements, conditionals and file handling.